giantswarm/releases/aws/v11.4.0/README.md

 - Several improvements regarding the deletion of tenant clusters and related AWS resources.
 - Kubernetes master nodes in tenant clusters will now receive the label `giantswarm.io/control-plane` in metadata.
+- Private subnets for all used availability zones are created by default.
+This fixes a problem with private services of type `LoadBalancer`.
 - Fixed Prometheus metrics gathering from calico endpoint.
 - The number of calls to the AWS API for collection of Elastic Load Balancer (ELB) details has been reduced by adding a local cache, to avoid throttling errors.